-In RA, our body launches an autoimmune attack on the synovial membranes (the tissue that lines and cushions the joints) leading to inflammation, thickening and pain.
-As this process continues the pain and swelling increase, and ultimately can result in destruction and deformity of the bones.
+Rheumatoid arthritis is a widespread and disabling autoimmune disease that affects the joints and muscles.
+Most frequently the free-moving joints—such as the small joints of the hands, knees, ankles, hips, elbows, wrists, and shoulders—are targeted.
+In RA, our body launches an autoimmune attack on the synovial membranes (the tissue that lines and cushions the joints) leading to inflammation, thickening, and pain.
+As this process continues the pain and swelling increase, and ultimately can result in the destruction and deformity of the bones.

 The condition usually starts between the ages 25 and 50, and perhaps because it is so common, the symptoms are often mistaken as a normal part of aging.
 RA afflicts females two to four more times frequently than males.
 For most patients, RA is progressive, despite treatment.
 The objective of treatment is primarily to control inflammation, prevent or slow joint damage, and ultimately ease the condition into remission.